If you are not doing Keyword Research, there is no use of any SEO Strategy.

 - Looking Seeking to buy a car

 I tell if a user is typing only this one-word “car” in search engine, his search is incomplete.

-The most probable is, he might be looking for the definition of car only.
+The most probable are, he might be looking for the definition of the car only.

 Depending on the user’s intention, the principal types are as under:

 Keywords with buying plans: These are the keywords which clearly show that the user wants to buy something.

 These are also called “Buy Now Keywords,” and are the highest value keywords if we talk about the type of keywords.

 Do you know why is it that so?

 The Internet is actually an advertising platform where almost all companies around the globe, are looking forward to market their products for increasing sales and then profit.

 These companies pay huge to advertisers and publishers to find people with intentions to buy their products.